Encyclopedia

 Tianzhenosaurus

-“`html Tianzhenosaurus Tianzhenosaurus (tee-AHN-jen-oh-SAWR-us; “Tianzhen lizard”) is a genus of herbivorous ankylosaurid dinosaur that lived during the Late Cretaceous period, approximately 75 to 70 million years ago.
+Tianzhenosaurus Tianzhenosaurus (tee-AHN-jen-oh-SAWR-us; “Tianzhen lizard”) is a genus of herbivorous ankylosaurid dinosaur that lived during the Late Cretaceous period, approximately 75 to 70 million years ago.
 Its fossils were discovered in the Huiquanpu Formation in Tianzhen County, Shanxi Province, China, from which it gets its name.
-Tianzhenosaurus was first described by paleontologists Pang Qiqing
+Tianzhenosaurus was first described by paleontologists Pang Qiqing and

 Tianzhenosaurus Read Post »